- Fellowship - Loyola University Medical Center (2009-2012), Gastroenterology

 - Internal Medicine - Digestive & Liver Diseases

-Rozina Mithani, M.D., is an Assistant Professor of Internal Medicine in the Division of Gastroenterology at UT Southwestern Medical Center.
+Rozina Mithani, M.D., is an Associate Professor of Internal Medicine in the Division of Gastroenterology at UT Southwestern Medical Center.
 She also serves as Associate Program Director of the Gastroenterology Fellowship Program.

 Dr. Mithani is originally from Toronto, Canada.
 She completed her undergraduate degree at the University of Rochester and earned her medical degree at the University of Texas Health Science Center at San Antonio.

 After completing her residency in internal medicine at Loyola University Medical Center, where she served as chief resident, Dr. Mithani received advanced training in gastroenterology, hepatology, and nutrition through a four-year fellowship, also at Loyola.

 Meet Dr. Mithani

 UT Southwestern Medical Center gastroenterologist Rozina Mithani, M.D., treats general gastrointestinal (GI) issues but also focuses on less common and more complex problems of the GI tract, such as Barrett’s esophagus.

 Dr. Mithani sees a variety of patients, from those who need routine colon cancer screenings to those who have been dealing with long-term GI issues, such as irritable bowel syndrome.
 Much of her practice involves patients who have gastroesophageal reflux disease (GERD) or symptoms that are similar to it.

 Treating Both Old and New Patients

 Dr. Mithani welcomes first-time patients as well as those who are referrals from other doctors or who need a second opinion.

 “Some of my favorite visits are the first-time patients,” Dr. Mithani says.
 “We can avoid some of the misconceptions and stigma that patients sometimes come to me with.”